Annotation Curricula to Implicitly Train Non-Expert Annotators: Human Evaluation

-\paragraph{Annotation Task} Using the COVIDLies corpus as our basis, we define a similar task that is better suited for lay people and that allows us to explicitly control the annotation difficulty.
+\paragraph{Annotation task} Using the COVIDLies corpus as our basis, we define a similar task that is better suited for lay people and that allows us to explicitly control the annotation difficulty.
 We restrict the task to identifying the most appropriate misconception out of six possible choices.
 We furthermore only include tweets that agree with a misconception (i.e., we do not ask for a stance annotation) to avoid interdependencies between stance and misconception annotations that may introduce additional noise to the results and put an unnecessary burden on the participants.\footnote{We experimented with including stance annotations (positive, negative, or neutral) during early stages of our study setup but removed them due to a substantially increased overall annotation difficulty.} To exclude further sources of noise for our study, we manually check all tweets and remove all duplicates (possibly due to retweets) and hyperlinks to increase readability and avoid distractions.
-We furthermore remove all tweets that were malformed or linked to misconceptions with less than five semantically similar candidates that could serve as distractors.
-For the final selection, we choose the 60 shortest tweets.
-We provide an example from our user study in \cref{fig:example-user-study}.
+We furthermore remove all tweets that were malformed (i.e., ungrammatical or containing several line breaks) or linked to misconceptions with less than five semantically similar candidates that could serve as distractors.\footnote{The sets of similar misconceptions were manually created as explained in the next paragraph.} For the final selection, we choose the 60 shortest tweets.